 Simple English definitions for legal terms

-Read a random definition: venue, change of
+Read a random definition: gift-tax exclusion

 A rogatory letter is a document that one court sends to a foreign court asking for help in a legal case.
 The letter asks the foreign court to do things like gather evidence or serve legal papers to someone in their jurisdiction.
 The foreign court then sends back the evidence or proof of service to be used in the original case.
 It's also called a letter of request or letter rogatory.